CSSUoB/cssuob.github.io/about.md

 ---
 # About us

 Welcome to the **Computer Science Society**!
 We are the departmental society in the School of Computer Science at the University of Birmingham.

 We are one of over 300 Guild of Students societies and one of 35+ EPS College societies.
 Being a student is not just about working hard, you have to enjoy it too!
 That is why CSS is working making sure to create events and provide a medium through which computer scientists can meet, make friends, and partake in a whole lot of exciting activities.

+## Constitution

+As a society with the Guild of Students, we have a constitution that dictates our structure, how we meet, come to decisions, etc. You can find it [here][constitution].
+All our committee signs the constitution, and we encourage all our members to read it at least once.

 ## What we do